billfitzgerald/infosec-primer/testing_scenarios.md

 </figure>
 </div>

-#### E2.3.2.4 Check whether the application uses Strict-Transport-Security headers (web applications)
+#### E2.3.2.4 Check Whether the Application Uses Strict-Transport-Security Headers (Web Applications)

 Strict-Transport-Security headers (also called HSTS for Hypertext Strict Transport Security) tell the browser to always use https when communicating with a web site or service.
 This serves as a secondary protection against an accidental http transaction due to a coding or configuration error in the application.